 What's a backless booster cushion?

 This seat can also be used by children weighing from 15kg – but it's not secured to the car either by the seatbelt or Isofix connectors.
-Instead, it's simply a way of raising the child so that the car's seatbelt secures them more safely than if they were sitting on the vehicle seat alone.
+Instead, it's simply a way of raising the child so the car's seatbelt secures them more safely than if they were sitting on the vehicle seat alone.

 Some booster cushions have small 'horns' located by the child's hips.
 These are there to guide the seatbelt across and stop it sliding up in a collision and causing spinal injuries.